 Several varieties of different types of pecans were required to further the brand.
 Pecan producers needed to increase yield per tree and develop uniformity in shell size and shell thickness based on the users’ requirements.

-Improved varieties were raised on planned orchards and produced popular types such as Cape Fear, Desirable and Moreland.
+On experimental orchards many improved pecan varieties were raised and produced popular types such as Pawnee, Desirable, Cheyenne, Schley and San Saba.
 They contributed to a thriving market for both shelled and in-shell pecans, (a 4:1 ratio).
 These varieties were developed to meet the needs of those who chose to open the nut in their hand, for ease of brining and roasting, or for efficiently inserting them into machines for shelling.
 Each variation offers one characteristic or another to the buyer.
 Improved varieties also fought the weevil population and contributed to the needed increased yield.

 The improved varieties led to growing trees at a height that would allow cattle to walk around them without hindering the harvest for ranchers who incorporated pecans orchards along with their cattle business.
 This uniformity enables patrons to offer consistent sweet treats throughout the year in the form of pecan pies, pecan candy, or in other taste useful forms.